hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 If your ISP doesn't provide you a static IP address you will need a DDNS.
 If you want a free solution you can use [Duck DNS](https://www.duckdns.org).
 Check the other tutorial on this site about how you can configure DuckDNS on Raspberry.
 3. **Open Vpn client**
-You should install OpenVpn client on your client device (IOS, Android, windows etc...)
+You must install OpenVpn client on your client device (IOS, Android, windows etc...)

 ### Install OpenVPN server